limpleg/Tweaks-Aircraft/README.md

 ### additional Vanilla GA

-*only available with aircraft framework, spawn all available liveries from airlines as well
+*only available with aircraft framework, spawn all available liveries from airlines too

 * DC3
 * Ford Trimotor

 ### Tweaks Aircrafts as GA

-*will spawn if any livery is present
+*will spawn all available liveries from airlines too

 * DC1
 * DC2